 Fully automated cellarage technology

 A total of 63 tanks are used in the fermentation and storage cellar, in eight fermentation and storage sections.
-These are in tank-in-box-system design with room cooling but without shell cooling.
+These are in tank-in-box-system design with room drying but without insulation.
 Evoguard valves in double-seat design here ensure no-leak switchovers, as they do in the bright-beer tank cellar.
 “We expect Evoguard to provide us with a high degree of microbiological safety in our operations, which have been automated throughout,” emphasises Dr. Lustig.

 Full-coverage automation from the grain intake to the filling hall is handled by the Botec F1 process control system.
 And the DynaRoute path control tool ensures system dependability in the cellars.
 This software uses preselected criteria to automatically identify the piping route it can use, and for a product transfer in the cellar determines an appropriate link between source and destination.
 The system’s brain proper, the route controller, taking the system’s current condition into due account, checks what media are contained in what parts of the piping, handles control and coordination of the paths, and logs all procedures involved.
 “This, too, is a major change for our staff.
 Whereas in the Nockherberg brewery we had the classical separation of brewhouse, fermentation and filtration, each as a dedicated separate section, in which employees had their own specific jobs, we are now controlling all processes from a single control room.
 Needless to say, this is a paradigm shift for the staff, a journey into a new world.
 And here automation with Botec and DynaRoute helps considerably,” comments Dr. Lustig.